 - CE 501 (CE 401) Structural Steel Design 3 credit hours.
-Same as CE 401.
 Introduction to the design of steel structures to include behavior of members and their connections.
 Theoretical and practical basis for proportioning members are addressed.
 Prerequisites: undergraduate course in structural analysis. - CE 502 (CE 402) Reinforced Concrete Design 3 credit hours.
-Same as CE 402.
 A study of the theory and design of reinforced concrete members.
 Design considerations for concrete bridges and buildings are included.
 Prerequisites: undergraduate course in structural analysis. - CE 504 (CE 404) Hydraulic Engineering and Design 3 credit hours.
-Same as CE 404.
 A study of the similitude, and flow measurement; open channel flow, pipe flow and their applications; and design of various elements of hydraulic structures.
 Prerequisites: undergraduate course in fluid mechanics. - CE 508 (CE 408) Foundation Design 3 credit hours.
-Same as CE 408.
 The study of shallow and deep foundation elements, determination of bearing capacity of spread footings, mat and pile foundations.
 This course also includes instruction on drilled caissons and piers as well as lateral earth pressure and the design of retaining structures.
 Prerequisites: undergraduate course or experience in soil mechanics. - CE 509 (CE 409) Public Health Engineering 3 credit hours.
-Same as CE 409.
 A study of the engineering aspects involved in the control of the environment for the protection of health and the promotion of the comfort of man.
 Discussion will include communicable disease control, air pollution, refuse disposal, industrial hygiene, and radiological health hazards.
 Prerequisites: undergraduate course or experience in environment analysis. - CE 510 (CE 410) Transportation Engineering and Design 3 credit hours.
-Same as CE 410.
 A study of engineering and design basics for highway transportation; elements of highway transportation and their characteristics; drivers; vehicles, volume, density, speed, and travel time; design for safety, service, and economy; highway alignment, cross section and geometric design elements.
 Prerequisites: undergraduate course or experience in transportation systems. - CE 512 (CE 412) Pavement Systems 3 credit hours.
-Same as CE 412.
 A study of the design of highway and airport pavement systems; subgrades, sub-bases and bases; flexible and rigid pavements; drainage and earthwork; pavement evaluation and maintenance.
 Prerequisites: undergraduate course or experience in transportation systems. - CE 515 Transport Material: Characteristics/Design 3 credit hours. - CE 555 (CE 455) Wastewater Treatment 3 credit hours.
-Same as CE 455.
 An introduction to wastewater characteristics and treatment processes; biological mechanism, reactors, waste treatment, and kinetics.
 The engineering design of physical processes such as sedimentation, thickening, and filtration, as well as chemical processes, processing of sludge and advanced wastewater treatment processes are included.
 A field trip to wastewater treatment plant is required.
 Prerequisites: undergraduate course in hydrogeology.